 Land Ordinances in the Old Northwest

-Among the points of contention, Britain had against the colonies was minting of currencies that caused inflation and a reduction of the value of the Crown currency.
+- Among the points of contention Britain had against the colonies was the minting of currencies that caused inflation and a reduction of the value of the Crown currency.
 During and after the revolutionary war, this problem was transferred to the Continental Congress.
-Some states in hopes to restore the value of their credit resulted in minting less currency and imposing high taxes, which resorted to a shortage of money without solving the problem and further depreciation of the value.
+Some states, hoping to restore the value of their credit, minted less currency and imposed high taxes, which resulted in a shortage of money without solving the problem as well as further depreciation of its value.

-Inflation was so bad, such that states like Rhode Island were forced to pass a law that prohibited people from not taking money at face value.
-This was later declared unconstitutional a year later in 1789.
-The economic depression was severe, and George Washington’s administration attempted to introduce the national taxes but didn’t manage to secure the approval of Congress.
+- Inflation was so bad that states like Rhode Island were forced to pass a law that prohibited people from not taking money at face value.
+In 1789, this was declared unconstitutional.
+The economic depression was so severe that George Washington’s administration attempted to introduce national taxes but did not manage to secure the approval of Congress.

-The Continental Congress made plans from 1785, to sell part of the land known as the Old Northwest, situated north of the Ohio River, east of the Mississippi River and south of the Great Lakes through the Land Ordinance of 1785.
-The delegates detailed a survey plan for the western territories into 36 square mile townships along east-west and north-south lines.
-Each of the townships was to be further subdivided into 36 lots of one-mile square lots or 640 acres.
-The one-mile square lots were to be sold at an auction for not less than $640 per lot.
+- From 1785, the Continental Congress made plans to sell part of the land known as the Old Northwest, situated north of the Ohio River, east of the Mississippi River, and south of the Great Lakes through the Land Ordinance of 1785.
+The delegates detailed a survey plan for the western territories to be divided into 36 square mile townships along east-west and north-south lines.
+Each township was to be subdivided into 36 lots of one square mile or 640 acres, and these were to be sold at auction for not less than $640 per lot.

-Further, the sixteenth section of each township was set aside to be sold for the maintenance of public schools.
+- The sixteenth section of each township was set aside to be sold for the erection of public schools.
 In earlier times within Puritan territories, every 50 families were required to have a teacher, and every 100 families were expected to have a teacher and a school.
-Borrowing the Puritan concept the Continental Congress required the establishment of public schools for disseminating knowledge without the Puritan religious element.
+Borrowing the Puritan concept, the Continental Congress required the establishment of public schools for disseminating knowledge without the Puritan religious element.

-In Massachusetts, the state government did not give in to the pressure of minting money to pay off the debt.
-Instead, it resulted in levying of taxes on the citizens, adversely affecting smallholder farmers and lower class citizens.
-Several Massachusetts farmers, most of whom were war veterans were losing their farms through foreclosures and court judgements for tax avoidance.
+- In Massachusetts, the state government did not give in to the pressure of minting money to pay off the debt.
+Instead, it levied taxes adversely affecting smallholder farmers and lower class citizens.
+Several Massachusetts farmers, most of whom were war veterans, lost their farms through foreclosures and court judgements for tax avoidance.

 Disputes over the Potomac River

-In 1785, there emerged disputes between Maryland and Virginia over the Potomac River.
-The disagreement led to a conference of representatives in Annapolis Maryland in 1786 represented by five of the thirteen states.
-The meeting resolved to organise a conference to discuss other pertinent governance issues facing the nation in the Philadephia in the spring of the following year.
+- In 1785, disputes emerged between Maryland and Virginia over the Potomac River.
+The disagreement led to a conference of representatives from five of the thirteen states, in Annapolis, Maryland in 1786.